Chapter 6: SKETCH OF COMMUNIST SOCIETY -- EDUCATION

 Along with this, each research center will be responsible for training researchers, which was previously handled by universities and graduate schools.
 In other words, each research center recruits and employs trainees according to its own methods and conditions, and trains researchers through its own training process.
 This trainee selection is different from conventional admissions such as university entrance exams, and is a kind of "employment" for research applicants, and is a selection system purely specialized for researcher training.

-Universities (faculties) or graduate courses that have been responsible for training highly skilled professionals, such as medicine, law, and education, are researched as "advanced professional schools" such as medical schools, law schools, and education schools, respectively.
-By making it independent from the center, more practical professional training can be expected.
+Furthermore, by making universities (undergraduate) or graduate programs that have been responsible for training advanced professionals such as medicine, law, and education independent from research centers as “advanced professional academies” such as medical academies, law academies, and education academies, respectively, more practical professional training can be expected.